 How to Apply

-- Complete the FAFSA (Free Application for Federal Student Aid) at FAFSA.gov.
-A FAFSA needs to be completed each year you are in college.
+- Complete the FAFSA (Free Application for Federal Student Aid) at www.studentaid.gov A FAFSA needs to be completed each year you are in college.
 This application is free and is the first step in the process of applying for federal and state aid.
+The CLC financial aid academic year is Fall through Summer.

 Central Lakes College (CLC) federal school code is 002339 for both campuses.

 The FAFSA is available in alternative formats and languages.
-You may find alternative formats online at FAFSA.gov or at the Financial Aid Office.
+You may find alternative formats online at Financial Aid Toolkit.
+Click on “SEARCH TOOLS AND RESOURCES”.
+From the next page, select your parameters and then click on “GET RESOURCES”.

-IRS Data Retrieval Tool (Unavailable Indefinitely) allows many students and/or parents to electronically upload tax return data from the IRS directly into the FAFSA.
+- IRS Data Retrieval Tool is now available for FAFSA.
+It allows many students and/or parents to electronically upload tax return data from the IRS directly into the FAFSA.
 This is a safe, secure and accurate way to insure the correct tax data is used.

-- FAFSA processing time at the Department of Education (DOE) depends on how you apply:
+- FAFSA processing time at the Department of Education (DoED) depends on how you apply:

 – A FAFSA on the web using an FSA ID, as fast as 3 days.